jona712/jona712/README.md

 # Hello 👋, I'm Jonnan

-I'm a passionate Junior Back-End and Front-End Developer from Costa Rica.
+I'm a passionate Junior Fullstack Developer from Costa Rica.

 - 🙍‍♂️ I am a advanced software engineering student with a strong academic background and practical skills.
 Focused on solving problems efficiently and creating innovative     solutions, I have worked and developed on various technologies throughout my studies and projects.
 I am committed to continuous learning, I seek opportunities to apply and enhance my skills in challenging environments.
 - 💼 All my projects are available on [GitHub](https://github.com/pais712?tab=repositories)